CarlijnQuik/File-Manager-App/PROCESS.md

 *Week 4*
 TODO list;
-- Design / code style (week 4)
+- Design / code style
-- Be able to show the character and username (week 4)
+- Be able to show the character and username
-- Enable the user to sort files (week 4)
+- Enable the user to sort files
-- Show the trash can of files (week 4)
+- Show the trash can of files
-- Enable the user to search through files (week 4)
+- Enable the user to search through files
 - Debugging: think about what happens when a user for instance loses connection